cheriekeller/CAExplorer/src/pages/background/species/index.md

 ## Species Profiles - Introduction

-There are 139 individual species profiles included on the Climate Adaptation Explorer (CAE).
-These species were selected for inclusion based on multiple criteria (species only need to meet 1 criteria):
+There are 139 individual species profiles included in this tool.
+Species are included if they meet at least one of the following criteria:

 - Federally listed
 - State listed